evanlouie/gitops-promotion-workflow/README.md

 # GitOps Environment Promotion Workflow

-This is a living document outlining a potential solution to environment based promotion of cluster states.
+This is a living document outlining a potential solution/workflow for promoting new releases through environment gates in the context of GitOps.

 | Version | Date       | Description |
 | ------- | ---------- | ----------- |